Benji Madden: Career

 In 2012, Benji appeared on the TV show The Voice Australia, alongside Joel as joint mentor-judges.

 In early 2013, Benji helped write Tonight Alive's song "Breakdown".
 He sang back-up vocals at the end of the song and made an appearance in the video.

 In 2014, electronic dance music artist TJR released his track "Come Back Down", which features Benji on the track's vocals.
 The Madden Brothers recording "Greetings from California" was released on September 16, 2014.

 In mid-2014, both of the Madden brothers appeared as coaches on The Voice Kids Australia in a double chair, after the example of the Dutch The Voice of Holland and The Voice Kids Holland edition in which the singer's duo Nick & Simon appeared as a judging duo between 2010 and 2015.
 In early 2015, Benji joined Joel as a coach on the main edition of The Voice, bringing the number of coaches up to five.

 In 2015 Madden and his two brothers formally started their company MDDN, of which Benji is CEO, offering artist management, artist development and creative services.
-The company gained success quickly with the brothers taking management of Jessie J, Sleeping with Sirens, Hollywood Undead, Waterparks, Anti-Flag, Chase Atlantic, K Camp, Architects and more.
+The company gained success quickly with the brothers taking management of Jessie J, Chase Atlantic, Architects, Bad Omens, Waterparks, Eyedress, Poppy and More.

+Madden and his brother Joel co-founded the streaming platform Veeps in 2017, and are co-CEOs.
+Live Nation Entertainment acquired a majority stake in the platform in January 2021.